 For example, you have three Facebook Ads campaigns with different targeting options running, and you want to know which one these campaigns align with your goals the best.
-Within the Facebook ad manager, you might see that the campaigns perform almost equally well against each other.
+Within the Facebook ad manager with Facebook Pixel installed, you might see that the campaigns perform almost equally well against each other.

 Using GA, you could see that one campaign performs better on the website, and now you can optimize your other campaigns to match the better performing campaign.

 The benefit of Google Analytics in online advertising is also that tracking the metrics of all advertising sources in one place lets you discover the best places to advertise on, and not rely on only one data source.

 When you can make direct data comparisons between your ad campaigns, no matter the source, you will create a better online ad strategy overall, which prioritizes winning campaigns and platforms.